-Where: Apgujeong Rodeo Station Exit 5, 42, Apgujeong-ro 46-gil, Gangnam-gu, Seoul
+The Pancake Epidemic, Apgujeong Rodeo Station Exit 5, 42, Apgujeong-ro 46-gil, Gangnam-gu, Seoul, t.
+02-3445-4525

 The Libertine Bar & Kitchen

-Where: Itaewon Station exit 3, 112-3, Bogwang-ro, Yongsan-gu, Seoul, t.
+The Libertine Bar & Kitchen, Itaewon Station exit 3, 112-3, Bogwang-ro, Yongsan-gu, Seoul, t.
 02-790-9477

-Where: Itaewon Station Exit 4, 1F, 2-10 Itaewon-ro 20-gil, Yongsan-gu, Seoul
+Guilty Pleasure, Itaewon Station Exit 4, 1F, 2-10 Itaewon-ro 20-gil, Yongsan-gu, Seoul, t.
+02-794-4332

 The Baker's Table

-Where: Noksapyeong Station Exit 2, 244-1, Noksapyeong-daero Yongsan-gu Seoul 140-861
+The Baker's Table, Noksapyeong Station Exit 2, 244-1, Noksapyeong-daero Yongsan-gu Seoul 140-861, t.
+070-7717-3501

 The Royal Food & Drink

-Where: Haebangcheon Ogori, 37 Sinheung-ro 20-gil, Yongsan-gu, Seoul, t.
+The Royal Food & Drink, Haebangcheon Ogori, 37 Sinheung-ro 20-gil, Yongsan-gu, Seoul, t.
 070-7774-4168

 Flying Pan Blue

 The interior may come off as a bit ‘girly’, but fellas don’t let that deter you from eating here.
-Their menu opens up after 5pm to include some pasta dishes and others, but the real star here is the all-day brunch.
-We’ve heard a few complaints about the eggs benedict not being legit (improperly poached eggs), but that may have been an isolated incident as they were definitely up to par on our visit.
-Other favorites include the French toast and the “Itaewon Breakfast” with fried eggs and bacon, grilled tomato, spinach and hummus.
-They’ve also got well-made salads if you’re trying to eat light.
-With other long-time Itaewon brunch favorites such as Suji’s closing their doors recently, Flying Pan Blue isn’t going anywhere and is still worth the wait.
+Its menu opens up after 5pm to include some pasta dishes and a few other tasty treats, but the real star here is the all-day brunch.
+Our favourites include the French toast and the Itaewon breakfast that includes fried eggs, bacon, grilled tomato, spinach, and hummus.
+With other long-time Itaewon brunch favourites such as Suji’s closing its doors recently, Flying Pan Blue isn’t going anywhere and it's well worth the wait.

-Where: Itaewon, 123-7 Itaewon-dong, Yongsan-gu, Seoul, South Korea
+Flying Pan Blue, Itaewon, 123-7 Itaewon-dong, Yongsan-gu, Seoul, South Korea, t.
+02-793-5285

 UJ Likes: The atmosphere alone is worth the visit, and we really like the attached bakery.
 Make sure to grab one of their fresh muffins on your way out if you still have room.

-Where: Cheongdam, 22, Apgujeong-ro 60-gil, Gangnam-gu, Seoul
+Queens Park, Cheongdam, 22, Apgujeong-ro 60-gil, Gangnam-gu, Seoul, t.
+02-542-4073

-Where: Kyungridan – Noksapyeong Station exit 2, 47 Hoenamu-ro, Yongsan-gu, Seoul
+Uncle Sam's, Kyungridan – Noksapyeong Station exit 2, 47 Hoenamu-ro, Yongsan-gu, Seoul, t.
+02-792-7745

 The Original Pancake House